 We started traveling down the Ruta Nacional 40, a very famous route as it connects Ushuaia with La Quiaca crossing the whole country through extremely beautiful landscapes parallel to the Andes mountains.
 If you ever want to see Argentina, just traveling those 5194km will show you everything you need to see, and probably more.
 The problem is that the last few hundred kilometers of RN40 are kind of forgotten as it doesn’t cross the most famous towns of Jujuy, so they are not paved, and although the road still goes through the most amazing landscapes I’ve ever seen, you need to be very careful and our average speed was 30km per hour.

 Around 19.30 it was getting dark and we saw a llama shepherd putting his llamas in their shelter so we decided to ask him if we could camp for the night in his property, as we were still far from our next destination, Valle de la Luna in Jujuy.
-He was a little suspicious at first seeing me with Marko, who doesn’t speak much Spanish, just casually wandering the area, which is not visited very often.
+He was a little suspicious at first seeing Marko, who doesn’t speak much Spanish, and me just casually wandering the area, which is not visited very often.
 Still, he let us camp and even invited us to his little house, where we met his wife and four out of his five daughters, including the cutest five year old girl who could not stop talking, singing songs in English and even helped Marko with his Spanish.
 We had a wonderful evening talking about life in general and eating a delicious llama belly stew the family shared with us.

 When we told the shepherd our plans of going to Atacama, he told us that we shouldn’t miss the Laguna Vilama, a desert lagoon full with flamingos 100km away from where we were in the middle of nowhere, and kind of in the way of San Pedro de Atacama if you don’t mind a 150km detour.
 We were ecstatic, this meant a place to discover which not many people, apart from very local people, knew about!
 We had been in the “Puna Catamarqueña” and fallen in love with the landscape, and here was this man telling us that there was an even more amazing place somewhere 100km away from us.
 We couldn’t resist!